oupfiz5/openacs/tests/.bats-battery/bats-detik/README.md

 ### Linting

-Because Bash is not a compiled language, it is easy to make mistakes.
-Even if the library was designed to be simple.
-This is why a linter was created, to help to locate syntax errors when writing DETIK assertions.
+Despite the efforts to make the DETIK syntax as simple as possible, BASH remains a non-compiled language and mistakes happen.
+To prevent them, a linter was created to help locating syntax errors when writing DETIK assertions.
 You can use it with BATS in your tests.

 ```bash
 #!/usr/bin/env bats